fguitton/apollo-universal-starter-kit/docs/Project Structure.md

 ```
 packages
 ├── client                # The React application core
-├── client-angular        # The Angular application core
-├── client-vue            # The Vue application core
 ├── common                # Common implementation for the client and server modules
 ├── mobile                # The React Native main module
 ├── server                # The Express server module
-└── server-scala          # The Scala server module
 ```

 The listed packages don't implement any functionality.
 Instead, they only import all the modules from the global folder